Technical (vehicle): Western Sahara

 Tactics for employing technicals were pioneered by the Sahrawi People's Liberation Army, the armed wing of the Polisario Front, fighting for independence against Mauritania (1975–79) and Morocco (1975–present) from headquarters in Tindouf, Algeria.
 Algeria provided arms and Land Rovers to Sahrawi guerrillas, who successfully used them in long-range desert raids against the less agile conventional armies of their opponents, recalling Sahrawi tribal raids (ghazis) of the pre-colonial period.
 Polisario later gained access to heavier equipment, but four-wheel drive vehicles remain a staple of their arsenal.

 The Moroccan army quickly changed their strategy and created mounted units using technicals to challenge Polisario speed and hit and run strategies in the large desert, where the Moroccan units proved their efficiency.

 Chadian–Libyan conflict

 In 1987, Chadian troops equipped with technicals drove the heavily mechanized Libyan army from the Aozou Strip.
 The vehicles were instrumental in the victory at the Battle of Fada, and were driven over 150 km into Libya to raid military bases.
 It was discovered that these light vehicles could ride through anti-tank minefields without detonating the mines when driven at speeds over 100 km/h.
-The vehicles had become so famous that, in 1984, Time dubbed early stages of the conflict the "Great Toyota War".
+The vehicles became so famous that, in 1984, Time dubbed early stages of the conflict the "Great Toyota War".

 The Toyota War was unusual in that the force equipped with improvised vehicles prevailed over the force equipped with purpose-built fighting vehicles.
 MILAN anti-tank guided missiles provided by France were key to the Chadian success, while the Libyan forces were poorly deployed and organized.